Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 access to a `mint` object to create new assets of the `mint` object's associated `brand`.

-For instance, let's say we want to create a new community currency called 'BaytownBucks'.
-You start by getting access to a `mint` object whose associated brand is 'BaytownBucks'.
+For instance, let's say you want to create a new community currency called 'BaytownBucks'.
+You start by creating or getting access to a `mint` object whose associated brand is 'BaytownBucks'.
 ```js
 import { makeMint } from '@agoric/ertp';
 const baytownBucksMint = makeMint('BaytownBucks');